Have you ever felt like the more you study the Biblical Languages, the more Greek and Hebrew you seem to forget?

 You can come up with other pictures for the rest and fill them in.
 I’ve found this memory device allows me to more easily access Greek endings in my mind without having to mentally go through the entire indicative chart before being able to parse quickly and translate more easily.
 In Hebrew, the same strategy helped me learn pronominal suffixes.
 If you’re interested in learning more about this system, a good resource is Biblical Hebrew Made Easy by Blair Kasfeldt.

-Second, let’s think about using sound.
 For most people, music and hearing things over and over again makes information stick.
 For example, few people sat down and memorized the first verse of Amazing Grace.
 They learn the lyrics through repetition and music.
 I know I’m primarily an auditory learner because I remember what I hear in class more than what I read in a book–and I still know all the lyrics to “Ice Ice Baby” from when I was in 7th grade!

 For me, writing songs to help me remember Greek paradigms and principal parts works well.
 I’ve been amazed at how creating audio interlinears have helped me come close to memorizing the entire books of Jonah and Ruth!
 I recommend you check out Sing and Learn New Testament Greek by Kenneth Berding and this audio interlinear of Jonah on YouTube as examples of what you can create on your own.

-Third, reinforce the auditory aspect of learning by verbalizing it.
+Reinforce the auditory aspect of learning by verbalizing it.
 This has really worked for me.
 Sing these songs in the shower.
 Recite the Scriptures along with your audio interlinear.
 Try it on your own without your audio interlinear.
 You’ll soon find yourself coming close to memorizing the inspired text as a latent function of studying the biblical languages.

-Fourth, reinforce all of this further by writing Greek and Hebrew.
+Reinforce all this further by writing Greek and Hebrew.
 Write out the vocabulary words and Scripture passages you are studying.
 Beyond this, certain nouns lend themselves to tactile learning.
 Hold some change in your hand, feel the coins and say “argurion” or “kesef.”
 Look at the coins and name them again.
 For me, combining the senses of sight, sound, and touch makes the meaning of vocabulary words extra sticky.

-The last sense to consider is our sense of smell.
 Honestly, I’m not sure how to use my sense of smell in order to learn Greek or Hebrew.
 But this article seems incomplete without at least mentioning one small way to do this: Find a vocabulary word that was to do with something you eat or drink and think of these words while smelling, touching and eating it.
 For example, think ὕδωρ “hudor” or מָ֫יִם “mayim” while drinking a glass of water.

 There’s no need to feel like the things you’re studying are seeping out of your mind as you progress in your study of Greek and Hebrew.
 I’ve found these five simple ways to incorporate my eyes, ears, mouth, hands and even my nose in studying the Biblical languages can help the information to stick.
 Try it and see how these practices might help you, too!